-The book’s title “The Priest's Ravine” refers to an Icelandic folk tale about a giant troll woman who seduced the village's priests to leave their church so she could eat them.
-One priest succeeded in driving the troll woman crazy by making noises of hell and thus freed the valley from her.
-Even if the people at the Mjóifjörður are no longer driven out by mystical figures, the seclusion of Solbrekka and hardship of daily life leads them to leave their home sooner or later.
+In her book, "The Priest's Ravine," Skubatz references an Icelandic folk tale about a giant troll woman who seduced the village's priests to leave their church so she could eat them.
+One priest drove the troll woman crazy by making noises of hell and thus freed the valley from her.
+While there are no mystical figures driving the people of Solbrekka away, the seclusion and hardships of daily life may lead them to leave their homes sooner or later.

 Despite the village's remote location and isolation from the rest of the island, its people continue to maintain their way of life, farming and fishing to sustain their community.
 Skubatz's work captures the essence of a place that is perhaps facing its last generation, yet still retains its special and unique character.